 I'm working my way through the first half of this document right now which is a first-hand telling of the day to day life and hardships of the working class people.
 Orwell put himself in their shoes by visiting the coal mines, crawling to the coal faces, and staying in slum-house.
 It's an investigation of the quality of life for those whose work provided luxury for others.

-The second half is a scathing review of upper and middle class socialists.
-Despite being a socialist himself, his experiences with the working class people provided a foundation on which he built a deeper understanding of the envious hatred that socialist supporters had for the rich.
+The second half is a review of upper and middle class socialist supporters.
+Despite being a socialist himself, his experiences with the working class people provided a foundation on which he built a deeper understanding of socialist support in pre-war Europe.

 12 Rules for Life: An Antidote to Chaos by Jordan B. Peterson

 Jordan Peterson is a clinical psychologist and professor of psychology at the University of Toronto.
-His 12 Rules is seriously helping me in ways I have never even considered.
+His 12 Rules has helped me in ways I never thought it would.
 It's full of interesting facts, analysis of the greatest archetypal stories in history, and incredible rants about why you shouldn't interrupt kids when they are skateboarding.
+It’s basically a book for people who are what I used to be; mad at the world, mad at themselves, and resentful of the state of their lives.
+To put it frankly, it helped me get my shit together.
+It put everything in perspective for me; it helped me clean up my room, so-to-speak.

 The 12 Rules are simple, yet extraordinarily complex.
 I've never read a book that has slapped me this hard with perspective.
 I suggest this book to: everyone, everywhere.